zhon/code-retreat/NOTES.md

 http://en.wikipedia.org/wiki/Conway's_Game_of_Life

 ### Rules
 You have a world containing cells.
-Each cell has up to 8 neighbors.
+Each cell has 8 neighbors.
 ```
 ...
 .x.